AmalAliEg/horsleybit_task/README.md

 ## Overview

-This repository contains two backend projects demonstrating different approaches to interacting with a PostgreSQL database:
+This repository contains two versions for backend project demonstrating different approaches to interacting with a PostgreSQL database:

 1. **MVT (Model-View-Template) Project**: Traditional Django web application
 2. **API Project**: Pure REST API implementation using Django REST Framework

 Both projects provide the same core functionality for adding and deleting data from a PostgreSQL database.

-## Project 1: MVT Implementation
+## version 1(Task_Ass): MVT Implementation

 ### Description
 A traditional Django web application using the Model-View-Template pattern to: